 “We went to Zuma Beach.
-I had bought him swim fins.
-He went out too far and was crushed by a massive wave.
+I’d bought him swim fins.
+He went out too far and was crushed by a massive wave and drowned.
 He never regained consciousness.
 The lifeguards tried to revive him.
 He was pronounced dead here at the hospital.”

-I couldn’t suppress the sobs anymore.
+I can’t suppress the sobs anymore.
 “I loved him so much.”

 Jay was sobbing, too.
 “Me, too.
 Just not the way you do.”

-We laughed, and then I felt guilty.
+We laugh, and then I feel guilty.
 “Was it wrong?
 Is that why he died?”

 “Don’t ever think that way.
 Everyone loved him.
 You were so lucky that he loved you back.”

 “I never understood it.
 It was a roller coaster that never stopped.”
-I felt I had crashed.
+It feels like I’ve crashed.

 “There’s so many things that need to be done.
 I’ll call Michael, my boss, in Miami.
 Can you call Tim’s boss here at Universal?”